12 Best Coffee Shops in Barcelona You Shouldn’t Miss

 👩🏼💻 Good for Working?
 Yes

-Located in the Eixample neighborhood, D’Origen Coffee Roasters is a cozy specialty coffee shop known for its exceptional brews and amazing pastries.
+Located in the Eixample neighborhood, D’Origen Coffee Roasters is a specialty coffee shop known for its exceptional brews and amazing pastries.

 This modern coffee shop has a beautifully decorated interior with warm lighting casting a soft glow over the wooden tables and chairs.